 Halloween is a time that brings back fond childhood memories for most people.
 As we get older, however, the thought of strangers approaching our home in scary costumes can cause anxiety and fear, especially if you live alone.
-By following Willowbrook Mobility Directs top tips, you can make Halloween a safer and more enjoyable experience:
+Make Halloween a safer and more enjoyable experience by following our top tips:

 1. Lock your doors

-Ensure your doors and windows are locked.
+Ensure your doors and windows are locked up this Halloween .
 If you do need to open your door for any reason make sure you keep the chain on it as an extra precaution.

 2. Don’t decorate